Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   If `latex` is installed, this file is likely to be created anew.
   Just delete it, and `tikzedt` will do it for you.
   If you leave it, it cannot recover.

+  Note that we decided to use `lualatex` so in the options replace the default `pdflatex` by `lualatex`.

 - To compile with `mbed-cli`,
   the package `arm-none-eabi-gcc` must be downloaded from